pgmesa/synapgrad/README.md

 An autograd Tensor-based engine with a deep learning library built on top of it made from scratch

-> :warning: This project is not yet fully completed.
-Please review the following sections for updates on [next steps](#todo-list).

 ## Technical Description
 This project implements a completely functional engine for tracking operations between Tensors, by dynamically building a Directed Acyclic Graph (DAG), and an automatic backpropagation algorithm (reverse-mode autodiff) over this DAG.